connectustoday/api-server/api-reference.md

 `GET /v1/experiences`

-  This query requires authentication.
+This query requires authentication.<br/>
 This query only applies to Users.

 Returns an array of `Experience`s.